speglich/A-Hardware-Alternative-to-Checkpointing/README.md

-# Offloading to Nvme: A Hardware Alternative to Checkpointing - Overthrust Experiments - SIAM 23 / Computers & Geosciences
+# Offloading to NVMe: A Hardware Alternative to Checkpointing - Overthrust Experiments - SIAM 23 / Computers & Geosciences

 # About